About Cognitive Behavioural Therapy (CBT)

-Firstly, you therapist or counsellor should listen to you to find out exactly what’s troubling you – and they should be empathic and non-judgemental.
-A typical CBT session will involve:
+Firstly, your therapist should outline all of this at the beginning of your treatment, and you can ask!
+Secondly, your therapist or counsellor should listen to you to find out exactly what’s troubling you.
+They should empathetic and non-judgemental.

 - finding out about situations or issues that are troubling you

-- helping you become aware of your emotional responses to these situations
+- helping you identify your emotional responses to these situations

 - identifying patterns of negative or inaccurate thinking

-- working with your therapist to challenge these beliefs and fears
+- working with your therapist to challenge these beliefs, fears and potential phobias

 What is exposure therapy?

-Exposure therapy is when you are asked to do something that makes you scared or uncomfortable.
+Exposure therapy is a form of CBT where you’re asked to do something that makes you scared or uncomfortable.
 This could be going into a public place if you have agoraphobia, or not double checking things if you have OCD.
-Through this, you learn to tolerate the horrible feelings you have when you face your fears and this helps you cope better.
-Graded exposure therapy means taking this slowly, with the full support of your therapist.
-“The therapist will discuss with you how ready you are.
-Facing your fears can be terrifying, but it’s only by confronting them that we realise lots of them are overblown.
-The feeling of accomplishment is pretty amazing.
-Having someone there to help you deal with them is the best way of resolving them,” says Dr. Aaron.
+Through this, you learn to tolerate the horrible feelings you have when you face your fears and over time, this helps you cope better.

-Currently CBT is the most common talking therapy on the NHS.
-The first step to getting free CBT is visiting your doctor.
-If you’d rather not go through your doctor, call or email Mind (details listed in the Next Steps box below) and ask about local organisations that provide free or low-cost therapy.
+CBT is currently very accessible.
+It’s the most common talking therapy on the NHS.
+This means the first step to getting free CBT is visiting your doctor.
+If you don’t want to go to your doctor, Mind can help you find local organisations that provide free or low-cost therapy.